-This is the person who is responsible for the Professional Practice module of the IMBRSea programme.
-The student should stay in regular contact with the academic supervisor.
-The academic supervisor should also serve as a resource to resolve both technical and practical problems that may occur during the Professional Practice.
+The academic supervisor is the responsible teacher for the Professional-Practice module of the IMBRSea programme.
+Also teaching assistants are involved in providing support and assistance to first-year IMBRSea students during their PP. The student should stay in regular contact with the academic supervision team of IMBRSea.
+The PP academic-supervision team also serves as a resource to resolve both technical and practical problems that may occur during the Professional Practice.
+The PP academic-supervision team is also the primary point of contact between the PP-host institutions and the IMBRSea central coordination.

-This person is also responsible for the management of the Professional Practices and the development and application of any regulations and rules applicable.
-This academic supervisor is also the primary contact between the host institutions and Ghent University.
+The PP academic supervisor is also responsible for the management of the Professional Practices, as well as the development and application of applicable rules and regulations.